WidgetKing/cpextra/docs/variables/command.md

 -   employer_field_form
 -   paymentmethod_field_form

-The learner will interact with the slide, entering information into each field.
-Later, they may want to return to the slide and perform the form interaction again.
-This means you'll need to reset it to its initial state.
+The learner interacts with the slide, entering the required information into each field.
+Later, they may want to return to the slide and work through the interaction again.
+This means you'll need to reset it to its initial state, and this will likely mean that most if not all of the variables involved will need to be reset to default values again.

-You could reset firstname_field_form to its original value by running:
+You could reset **firstname_field_form** to its original value by assigning **xcmndReset** with this code:

 ```
 Assign | xcmndReset with firstname_field_form
 ```

-To be more efficient, you could reset all the variables in the interaction with one @syntax assignment:
+However, to be more efficient, you could reset all the variables in the interaction with one **@syntax** assignment as follows:

 ```
 Assign | xcmndReset with @_field_form